Updated January 2022

 However, if the Disclosable Matter involves the Company Secretary, or it is believed that it is inappropriate for disclosure of the Whistleblower Report directly to be made to the Company Secretary for any reason, then concerns should be raised with a Next Eligible Recipient.

-When seeking to make a Whistleblower Report, a reporting party must at that same time (i.e. during the same communication) (i) clearly identify that the communication is a Whistleblower Report and (ii) that the reporting party seeks that the communication to be dealt with under this Policy.
+When seeking to make a Whistleblower Report, a reporting party must at that same time (i.e. during the same communication)

 If an individual fails to clearly identify the communication as a Protected Communication at the first instance, then it cannot be dealt with under this Policy and will not be treated as a Whistleblower Report.